 During pregnancy, women may experience a number of complaints, many of which can be helped by regular physiotherapy treatment.
 The most common complaints may include:

 Low back pain is a very common complaint for women in pregnancy, particularly in the third trimester when the patient’s centre of gravity has shifted.
-Low back pain during pregnancy can be treated with hands on physiotherapy, postural education, providing back supports, home exercises or a Pilates based exercise program.
+Low back pain during pregnancy can be treated with hands on physiotherapy, postural education, providing back supports, home exercises or a Physio Group Exercise program.

 A common problem related to pregnancy, due to the pregnancy hormone progesterone, which relaxes and weakens the pelvic floor to increase its suppleness for birth.
 Pelvic floor muscles can become strained and weakened during pregnancy and childbirth, leading to Pelvic floor dysfunction and continence problems.
-Physiotherapists can provide strengthening exercises and a Pilates based exercise program during pregnancy to strengthen these muscles and to help reduce the muscle weakness which can be caused by childbirth.
+Physiotherapists can provide strengthening exercises and a Physio Group Exercise program during pregnancy to strengthen these muscles and to help reduce the muscle weakness which can be caused by childbirth.